 Description/Purpose: The research component of the NSF EPSCoR project will create the Consortium for Innovation in Manufacturing and Materials (CIMM).
 The two main goals of the project are to 1) address challenges in high-throughput manufacturing of components with functional features ranging from microns to millimeters and beyond with high fidelity and repeatability and 2) focus on adaptive manufacturing of application-specific structures with a high degree of geometric and microstructural complexity and variability.
-In addition, the Consortium's workforce development program will provide advanced hands-on training in manufacturing-relevant skills for students in two- and fourvear institutions.
+In addition, the Consortium's workforce development program will provide advanced hands-on training in manufacturing-relevant skills for students in two- and four-year institutions.

-FUNDED PROPOSALS: JOINT FEDERAL/STATE PROGRAMS WITH STATEWIDE IMPACT Page 12 of 13
+FUNDED PROPOSALS: JOINT FEDERAL/STATE PROGRAMS WITH STATEWIDE IMPACT Page 12

 Title Fiscal Years Federal Award Number Federal Agency Duration Federal Award Amt.
 Support Fund Match NASA EPSCoR Research 10 FY2016-17 - FY2018-19 NNX16AQ93A NASA 3 years \$750,000 \$750,000 Participating Institutions: LSU A&M, SUBR.
-Description/Purpose: This project will develop new polymer manufacturing of two-way shape memory polymers (2W-SM and experimental evaluation of the smart composite panels number of high caliber students, including underrepresented related industry.
-Ps); (2) multiscale m for impact mitigation odeling of the smart co and in-service crack he mposite str aling.
-This ructures; and project was a (3) additive manufaculso designed to attra cturing using 3D printing act and retain a greater NASA EPSCoR Research 11 FY2017-18 - FY2019-20 80NSSC18M0028 NASA 3 years \$750,000 \$750,000 Participating Institutions: LSU A&M, SUBR.
+Description/Purpose: This project will develop new polymer manufacturing of two-way shape memory polymers (2W-SMP and experimental evaluation of the smart composite panels fo number of high caliber students, including underrepresented rindustry. s); (2) multiscale mo r impact mitigation a odeling of the smart co and in-service crack he omposite str ealing.
+This ructures; and project was a (3) additive manuf llso designed to at acturing using 3D printing tract and retain a greater NASA EPSCoR Research 11 FY2017-18 - FY2019-20 80NSSC18M0028 NASA 3 years \$750,000 \$750,000 Participating Institutions: LSU A&M, SUBR.
 Description/Purpose: This research addresses the transport of Earth.
-The team proposes to investigate two contrasting of Understanding these two contrasting environments which are oceans on a global scale. coastal sites across th ne Mississippi River De Ita: the Bat aria Bay Reg ion and the Wax Lal ke Delta region.
+The team proposes to investigate two contrasting co Understanding these two contrasting environments which are oceans on a global scale. astal sites across th e Mississippi River De elta: the Bat aria Bay Regi on and the Wax L ake Delta region.
 DOE EPSCoR Implementation Renewal FY2017-18 DE-SC0012432 DOE 3 years \$4,938,955 \$500,000 Participating Institutions: LSU A&M, Tulane, UNO.
-Description/Purpose: : This is a three-year renewal of the infrastructure capable of treating both soft and hard material participating universities.
-NASA EPSCoR Research 12 earch infras Participating Institutions: ULL.
-Description/Purpose: The overarching goal of this project i or more of these resources than it consumes) and is capable the project team as leading experts on in-space waste mana STEM areas. e of meeting treatmer nt goals while producing g additiona l life support i esources.
-This proje ect will also (a) position NASA EPSCoR Research Infrastructure 2019-22 FY2019-20 - FY2021-22 80NSSC19M0055 NASA 3 years \$375,000 \$375,000 Participating Institutions: LSU A&M. A significant portion of Description/Purpose: 1) To develop and strengthen long-te technology priorities of NASA and, in turn, to contribute to the development of the State; and 2) to support research project erm academic resear le overall research in ch enterprises that will frastructure, science an make signi ficant contrib utions to the strategi c research and
+Description/Purpose: This is a three-year renewal of the Dinfrastructure capable of treating both soft and hard materials. participating universities.
+NASA EPSCoR Research 12 FY2018-19 - FY2020-21 80NSSC18M0062 NASA 3 years \$750,000 \$750,000 Participating Institutions: ULL.
+Description/Purpose: The overarching goal of this project is more of these resources than it consumes) and is capable of project team as leading experts on in-space waste management areas. to develop a waste neeting treatment g oals while producing additional lif e support res ources.
+This projec ct will also (a) position the NASA EPSCoR Research Infrastructure 2019-22 FY2019-20 - FY2021-22 80NSSC19M0055 NASA 3 years \$375,000 \$375,000